Delgon95/rna_structure_aligner/README.md

                                   Available: seq-indep, seq-dep
                                   Default: seq-indep
  -o,--output <path>               (optional) Output directory for all results and alignements.
-                                  Default: use directory of target structure.
+                                  Default: use directory of target structure
+    --pair-rmsd <rmsd>            (optional) Maximum RMSD (in Ångström) that cores with 2 nucleotides will not exceed.
+Increase leads to wider and longer search.
+Must be lower or equal to triple-rmsd.
+                                  Default: 0.65
+    --pop-size <size>             (optional) Population size for each generation and thread
+                                  Default: 200
  -r,--reference <reference.pdb>   Reference structure in .pdb format.
     --rmsd <rmsd>                 (optional) Maximum RMSD (in Ångström) that the aligned fragment will not exceed.